Strategies for students with autism

 Learn more about the benefits of typing for learners with autism.

 Do you have any strategies to add?
-Join the discussion in the comments!
+Send us an email and join the discussion!

 For autistic learners